Connecting...

 Manager-only, fully under your control

 Synopses are visible only to managers.
 Clients see their files exactly as they uploaded them.
-You can clear a synopsis at any time — the summary is removed, the file remains, and you can generate a new one when you're ready.

 How It Works